Mishin870/HuTaoHelper/README.md

 # HuTaoHelper
-Automation tool and account manager for genshin impact
+Automation tool and account manager for anime game

 ### What is it?
-If you have 2 or more accounts, then you know how it feels like to switch them everyday to complete daily commissions, to claim daily check-in reward or to do tasks for another web event like hidden civilizations
+If you have 2 or more accounts, then you know how it feels like to switch them everyday to complete daily commissions, to claim daily check-in reward or to do tasks for some web events

  This tool aims to simplify your life as possible